docopt/docopt/README.rst

 information in it to make a parser*.

 Also, `PEP 257 <http://www.python.org/dev/peps/pep-0257/>`_ recommends
-putting help message in the module docstrings.
+putting a help message in the module docstring.

 Installation
 ======================================================================